-I. Introduction
+I. INTRODUCTION

-The placement of dental implants may be considered as an optimal treatment option to restore a single posterior tooth, owing to its notable success rate.1 The efficacy of this therapeutic approach is contingent not only upon the achievement of successful osseointegration, but also upon the appropriate superstructure.2
+The placement of dental implants may be considered as an optimal treatment option to restore a single posterior tooth, owing to its notable success rate.
+The efficacy of this therapeutic approach is contingent not only upon the achievement of successful osseointegration, but also upon the appropriate superstructure.

-In the case of posteriorly placed implantsupported single crown, thefixture should be positioned accurately and cautiously.3 Horizontal offset position should be determined by considering the occlusal force distribution.4Clinically, the optimal horizontal offset positiona distally placed implant-supported restorations isone of the key factors underlying implant success, in terms failure and the mechanical ofpreventing complications caused by an unfavorable cantilever effect and bending movements.^{5,6}However,various factors make it difficult to reduce the horizontal offset, such as thedegree of root divergence, occlusion with the antagonist teeth, esthetic issues, interproximal bone resorption, and certain practical difficulties encountered during the surgery.7Anitu and Orive found a distal offset position (relative to implant diameter) would help in stress reduction around implant.
-Lee et al (2016)8 investigated the relationship between the horizontal offset and the presence of mechanical complications for a singletooth implant in the posterior region of the jaw.
-Their indicated that findings the probability of experiencing mechanical complications increased with a horizontal offset ofmore than 3.7 mm.
+In the case of posteriorly placed implantsupported single crown, thefixture should be positioned accurately and cautiously.3 Horizontal offset position should be determined by considering the occlusal force distribution.
+4Clinically, the optimal horizontal offset positiona distally placed implant-supported restorations isone of the key factors underlying implant success, in terms ofpreventing failure and the mechanical complications caused byan unfavorable cantilever effect and bending movements.
+5,6 However, various factors make it difficult to reduce the horizontal offset, such as thedegree of root divergence, occlusion with the antagonist teeth, esthetic issues, interproximal bone resorption, and certain practical difficulties encountered during the surgery.
+Anitu and Orive found a distal offset position (relative to implant diameter) would help in stress reduction around implant.
+Lee et al (2016)8 investigated the relationship between the horizontal offset and the presence of mechanical complications for a singletooth implant in the posterior regionof the jaw.
+Their findings indicated that the probability of experiencing mechanical complications increased with a horizontal offset ofmore than 3.7 mm.

-To achieve optimum functional and esthetic rehabilitation, implant abutments, which represent a link between the dental implant fixtures andtheir superstructures, must be chosen carefully.9 The hybrid abutment concept is a relativelyrecently introduced concept yet widely growing in implant supported single crown rehabilitations.
-Ti-base is a prefabricated abutments with a hybrid concept of cemented and screwed fixation in the sameprosthesis where the implant-abutment connection is used with the precision provided by the manufacturer.10 Implantabutments that are adapted for CAD/CAM use, such as the ti-base, allow the digital design and milling of customizedrestorations to be extra orally cemented and screw-retained to the implant.11 Furthermore, currently the most commonCAD/CAM systems have a growing database library for rapidfabrication of prostheses on ti-base abutments.12 The advantages of this technique include customization of the emergence profile, time efficiency with cost reduction, hybridretention mechanism (cemented and screwed) that allowsremoval of excess cement, and improved light curing of therestoration margins before screwing.^{13.14}
+To achieve optimum functional and esthetic rehabilitation, implant abutments, which represent a link between the dental implant fixtures andtheir superstructures, must be chosen carefully.
+The hybrid abutment concept is a relatively recently introduced concept yet widely growing in implant supported single crown rehabilitations.
+Ti-base is a prefabricated abutments with a hybridconcept of screwed cemented and fixation in sameprosthesis where the implant-abutment connection is used with the precision provided by the manufacturer.
+10 Implantabutments that are adapted for CAD/CAM use, such as the ti-base, allow the digital design and milling customizedrestorations to be extra orally cemented and screw-retained to the implant.
+11 Furthermore, currently the most commonCAD/CAM systems growing database library a rapidfabrication prostheses of on ti-base abutments.12 The advantages of this technique include customization of the emergence profile, time efficiency with cost reduction, hybridretention and mechanism (cemented screwed) allowsremoval of excess cement, and improved light curing of therestoration margins before screwing.
+13.14

-Today, there are numerous options for restoring implants as implant-supported single crowns using esthetic glass, polymer-based glass, or high-strength zirconia ceramics.15Regardingrestorative material, research found that all-ceramic implant-supported single crowns prosthesis survival rates ranged from 93 percent to 97.6 percent after 5 years.16Chairside manufacturing of esthetic implant-supported prostheses is now a widely available service in dental practices owing to CAD/CAM technologies.17
+Today, there are numerous options for restoring implants as implant-supported single crowns using esthetic glass, polymer-based glass, high-strength zirconia ceramics.
+15 Regardingrestorative material, research found that all-ceramic implant-supported single crowns prosthesis survival rates ranged from 93 percent to 97.6 percent after 5 years.
+16 Chairside manufacturing of esthetic implant-supported prostheses is now a widely available service in dental practices owing to CAD/CAM technologies.1